Kim Kardashian Calls Kanye West ‘A**hole,’ What Caused Robbery Flashback?

 A post shared by Kim Kardashian West (@kimkardashian) on

-The Keeping Up With The Kardashians star proposed that the family come up with a plan to prevent incidents like this from occurring again.
+The Keeping Up with the Kardashians star proposed that the family come up with a plan to prevent incidents like this from occurring again.

 On the last episode of the E! reality series, Kim opened up about the traumatic robbery, where she was held at gunpoint while thieves stole over $10 million worth of jewelry from her.